junghyunJJ/junghyunJJ.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Junghyun Jung.
-I'm currently a Research data scientist in the [Department of Computational Biomedicine](https://www.cedars-sinai.edu/research/departments-institutes/computational-biomedicine.html) at [Cedars-Sinai Medical Center](https://www.cedars-sinai.org/).
+I'm currently a Research Data Scientist in the [Department of Computational Biomedicine](https://www.cedars-sinai.edu/research/departments-institutes/computational-biomedicine.html) at [Cedars-Sinai Medical Center](https://www.cedars-sinai.org/).

 My research focuses on